Laced Weed: Definition, Looks & Serious Side Effects

 Even investing in a drug testing kit might not do any good as some of the more potent narcotics won’t show up on the test.

-That being said, there are some ways to tell whether your weed’s been laced with some organic stuff — just by its appearance.
+That said, there are still some ways to tell whether your weed’s been laced with some organic stuff before taking a puff.

 What Does Laced Weed Look Like?